How We Work

 Becoming

-Growing into the people we are called to be.
+Growing into the people we're called to be.

 We each carry gifts the world needs.
 Yet too many of us face barriers to tending our inner gifts, sharing them in community, and bountifully receiving the gifts of others.3 To design for becoming is to disrupt productivity culture.
 It means listening for where we are each needed, addressing what stands in the way of our shared growth, and cultivating each other’s courage to say “yes” to the soul’s call.
 Soul-centered design fuels collective becoming.4